Title IX FAQ

 Cal Lutheran's priority is to prevent sexual harassment and sexual violence.
 While the specifics of the situation will be considered, Cal Lutheran’s primary focus will be to address the sexual harassment or violence.
 Cal Lutheran does not want the involvement of alcohol or drugs to prevent the reporting of such serious misconduct.
 Also, the use of alcohol or drugs will not excuse sexual violence or harassment.

-Title IX benefits everyone—women and men.
+Title IX benefits everyone.
 The law requires educational institutions to maintain policies, practices, and programs that do not discriminate against anyone on the basis of gender.
-Elimination of discrimination against women has received more attention because females have historically faced greater gender restrictions and barriers in education.
-However, Title IX has also benefited men and boys.
 Continued efforts to achieve educational equity have benefited all students by moving toward the creation of school environments where all students can learn and achieve the highest standards.

 Does Title IX apply mostly to athletics?